Skip to content

 To secure a conviction for common assault, the prosecution must prove the following elements beyond reasonable doubt:

-1. An act by the accused which intentionally, or recklessly, causes another person (the complainant) to apprehend immediate and unlawful violence.
+1. An act by the accused that intentionally, or recklessly, causes another person (the complainant) to apprehend immediate and unlawful violence.

 2. That such conduct of the accused was without the consent of the complainant.